HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrate_ddc/integrating_voltmx_foundry/index.md

     ![](../../../../../assets/DDC_content_with_params.png "DDC Content item with value for params"){ width="1000" }

-## Using WCM artifacts on a DX page
+## Using WCM artifacts on a DX Compose page

-Now you can use all the WCM artifacts that you created on a DX page.
+Now you can use all the WCM artifacts that you created on a DX Compose page.

 !!!note
     This guide uses an existing page but you can create a completely new Content Root or any child or sibling page on any site.
 Refer to [Creating a page from the site toolbar](https://help.hcl-software.com/digital-experience/9.5/latest/manage_content/wcm_delivery/deliver_webcontent_on_dx/displaying_content/mp_wcm_createpage/){target="_blank"} for creating a page.